Characters: Attack On Titan: The Military Police Brigade

 - But for Me, It Was Tuesday: Refers to serial murder as his 'hobby.'
 Historia's mother was just a number to him.

-- The Dragon: He appears to be this for the Reiss family, commanding the Anti-Human Suppression Squad and relentlessly pursing the Survey Corps.
+- The Dragon: He appears to be this for the Reiss family, commanding the Anti-Human Suppression Squad and relentlessly pursuing the Survey Corps.

-- Dragon with an Agenda: Possibly.
-When Levi manages to outplay Kenny during his pursuit of the survey corpsman, he mentions to one of his subordinates that his 'dream is slipping further away.'
+- Dragon with an Agenda: When Levi manages to outplay Kenny during his pursuit of the Survey Corps, he mentions to one of his subordinates that his "dream is slipping further away".

 - Evil Is Hammy: While pursuing Levi, he behaves as though he were an adult playing hide-and-seek with a child — dramatically posing and shouting out a corny line about Levi being a bad guy.

 - Evil Mentor: To Levi, who would go on to become Humanity's Strongest, while he himself got hired by the Military Police's secret branch.

 - Government Conspiracy: He's directly responsible for cleaning up things for them, murdering Lord Reiss's mistress and Dimo Reeves.